-DJ Charles, known to his friends as Charlie Brafman, is an international DJ that plays at some of the most in-demand venues, and most exclusive parties that the world has to offer, visiting far-flung hotspots as Cape Town, Sydney, Los Angeles and Barbados.
+DJ Charles, known to his friends as Charlie Brafman, is an international DJ that plays at some of the most in-demand venues and exclusive parties that the world has to offer, visiting far-flung hotspots such as Cape Town, Sydney, Los Angeles and Barbados.

 After becoming a resident DJ at PRIVA in Bournemouth in 2009, he has since carved his name into the party circuit, with a client list dreams are made of.
 From residencies and The Ivy, Tramp, Arts Club and Mahiki, to private events for PRADA, Bulgari, Prince Harry, Kim Kardashian and Kanye West.. the list goes on…

 We sat down with Charles for this exclusive interview in the lead up to his special guest performance at the PRIVA Brunch at 1812 in March.

 Hey DJ Charles (Charlie), thanks for taking the time to do this interview, in between what seems like a pretty hectic international schedule these days.
 We’re going to talk a little about your life and times…

 Firstly, when did you start DJing?

 I started DJing when I was around 15.
 My Nan bought me my first set of decks for Christmas after I took a few beatings from using my oldest brother’s turntables too much when he was out.
 I think she had either had enough of hearing my mum complain about it or wanted to help me start my music career.
 Either way, it worked out!